 Advanced Health Assessment & Clinical Diagnosis in Primary Care, 7th Edition

-Take your students to the next step in health assessment!
-Advanced Health Assessment and Clinical Diagnosis in Primary Care, 7th Edition goes beyond the basic physical examination to help students learn to evaluate and diagnose common conditions.
-Organized by patient symptoms or complaints, the book follows a systematic approach beginning with a chief concern rather than a specific diagnosis or disease entity, then guides students step-by-step through a diagnostic reasoning process to lead to a clinical diagnosis.
+Take the next step in health assessment by building your skills in diagnostic and clinical reasoning!
+Advanced Health Assessment and Clinical Diagnosis in Primary Care, 7th Edition goes beyond the basic physical examination to help you learn to accurately evaluate common conditions.
+Organized by patient symptoms or complaints, the book follows a systematic approach beginning with a chief concern rather than a specific diagnosis or disease entity, then guides you step-by-step through a diagnostic reasoning process to lead to a clinical diagnosis.
 This edition includes new chapters on veterans’ health and on contemporary approaches in primary care settings, as well as updated content on issues such as race, ethnicity, and gender identity.
-An AJN award-winning text, this book helps your students learn to think like expert clinicians.
+Written by a team of advanced practitioners led by Joyce E. Dains, this AJN award-winning text helps you learn to think like an expert clinician.

 - Clear, consistent diagnostic reasoning process takes you to the next step of health assessment — beyond basic history and physical examination to diagnostic reasoning and clinical diagnosis.